gtiamzon/Project-Zero---Tomagotchi-/README.md

 # Project-Zero---Tomagotchi-
 Create a repo for your tomagotchi pet NOTE
 Make a commit after you finish each one of the following:
-Instatiate your Tomagotchi
+Instatiate your Tomagotchi NOTE
-Display a character of your choice on the screen to represent your pet Display the following metrics for your pet:
+Display a character of your choice on the screen to represent your pet NOTE Display the following metrics for your pet:
-- Hunger (1-10 scale)
+- Hunger (1-10 scale) NOTE
-- Sleepiness (1-10 scale)
-- Boredom (1-10 scale)
-- Age
+- Age NOTE
 Add buttons to the screen to feed your pet, turn off the lights, and play with your pet.
-Add the ability to name your pet.
+NOTE Add the ability to name your pet.
+NOTE
 Style the page.
-Increase your pet's age every x minutes
+Increase your pet's age every x minutes NOTE
 Increase your pet's Hunger, Sleepiness, and Bored metrics on an interval of your choosing.
-You pet should die if Hunger, Boredom, or Sleepiness hits 10.
-Morph your pet at certain ages.
+NOTE You pet should die if Hunger, Boredom, or Sleepiness hits 10.
+NOTE Morph your pet at certain ages.
+NOTE
 Animate your pet across the screen while it's alive.

 GA project 1 NOTE